yzyhk904/hifi-maximizer-mod/README.md

     </ol>
 <br/><br/>

-* Don't forget to install ["Audio jitter silencer"](https://github.com/Magisk-Modules-Alt-Repo/audio-jitter-silencer) together and uninstall "Digital Wellbeing" app (for reducing very large jitters which this module cannot reduce as itself)!
+* Don't forget to install ["Audio jitter silencer"](https://github.com/Magisk-Modules-Alt-Repo/audio-jitter-silencer) together and uninstall "Digital Wellbeing" app (for reducing very large jitters which this module cannot reduce by itself)!
 And uninstall ["Audio misc. settings"](https://github.com/Magisk-Modules-Alt-Repo/audio-misc-settings) and ["DRC remover"](https://github.com/Magisk-Modules-Alt-Repo/drc-remover) if they have already been installed, because all their functions are included in this module.
 Additionally if your device uses a Tensor SoC, uninstall ["USB Samplerate Unlocker"](https://github.com/Magisk-Modules-Alt-Repo/usb-samplerate-unlocker) for the same reason.

 * Don't use Am@zon music using a much worse internal re-sampler which bypasses the mastering quality re-sampling in the OS mixer (audioFlinger).
 Other music streaming services don't use such an internal re-sampler, as far as I know.